Gage-BCCA/Astronomics/src/main/java/com/failedalgorithm/astronomics/buildings/_docs.buildings.md

 All buildings are hosted on a single table.
 Simple buildings do not override any methods of the base Building class.

+Uses a discriminator column to determine which child to create

 ## Building Types
 The Building Type class is just a container to hold building stats.